-The Administrative Services Agreement provides that the Funds will reimburse Invesco for its costs in paying the Participating Insurance Companies that provide these services, currently subject to an annual limit of 0.25% of the average net assets invested in each Fund by each Participating Insurance Company.
-Any amounts paid by Invesco to a Participating Insurance Company in excess of 0.25% of the average net assets invested in each Fund are paid by Invesco out of its own financial resources.
+The Administrative Services Agreement provides that the Funds will reimburse Invesco for its costs in paying the Participating Insurance Companies that provide these services, currently subject to an annual limit of 0.15% of the average net assets invested in each Fund by each Participating Insurance Company.

+Any amounts paid by Invesco to a Participating Insurance Company in excess of 0.15% of the average net assets invested in each Fund are paid by Invesco out of its own financial resources.

-Administrative services fees paid to Invesco by each Fund for the last three fiscal years ended December 31 are found in Appendix I.
+Administrative services fees are found in Appendix I.